ToolboxGenomics/tbg-docs/README.md

 ### Steps to Place an Order for Kits and Panels for a Customer.

-1. Create a customer record.
+1. Add a customer record.
 [View documentation](https://github.com/ToolboxGenomics/tbg-docs/blob/master/customers.md)
-2. Create a shipment request for a kit.
+2. Request for a kit to be shipped to the client.
 [View documentation](https://github.com/ToolboxGenomics/tbg-docs/blob/master/shipments.md)
-3. Create a panel order.
+3. Place an order for reports.
 [View documentation](https://github.com/ToolboxGenomics/tbg-docs/blob/master/orders.md)

 ### Receiving Event Updates from Toolbox Genomics